Students are required to be thoroughly familiar with the policies stated below.

 Students who are required to resign due to failure to meet minimum academic requirements can appeal that decision by making a personal statement to the Committee on Academic Standing (in person, in writing, or via Skype/conference call).
 The CAS decision upon appeal is final.

 When required to resign, students must vacate their rooms promptly.
-Financial aid students must also see the Director of Financial Aid before leaving to discuss loan repayment and renewal of aid in the event of readmission.
+Financial aid students must also see the Director of Student Financial Services before leaving to discuss loan repayment and renewal of aid in the event of readmission.

-Students are expected to vacate their rooms, including belongings, upon withdrawal from the College and follow all housing deadlines for departure.
+Students are expected to vacate their rooms, including belongings, upon withdrawal and follow all housing deadlines for departure.

 Withdrawal from the College in Good Standing